Margie Merritt is an Emmy, Edward R. Murrow, and DuPont-winning producer whose work spans primetime specials, documentaries, and long-form journalism.

-Prior to her current role, Margie served as segment producer at ABC News Studios, where she contributed to projects like the Emmy-nominated Xonerated: The Murder of Malcolm X. She also worked as field producer for Hulu’s Final Hours: America’s Longest War and as associate producer for ABC’s Good Morning America, where she was part of the show’s 2017 Emmy Award-winning team.
+Earlier in her tenure at ABC News Studios, Margie served as segment producer on projects like the Emmy-nominated Xonerated: The Murder of Malcolm X. She also worked as field producer for Hulu's Final Hours: America's Longest War and as associate producer for ABC's Good Morning America, where she was part of the show's 2017 Emmy Award-winning team.
+More recently, she collaborated with Rockin' Robin Productions to produce the 2026 Emmy-nominated special Hurricane Katrina: 20 Years Later.

 Margie has a deep passion for archival research, a skill she brought to life in Netflix's In Our Mother's Garden, where she curated and licensed historical footage to celebrate Black women's resilience and legacy across generations.
 Her meticulous research also uncovered never-before-seen footage of Sammy Davis Jr., which became a centerpiece of the Emmy-winning Black in Vegas special.
 Margie's ability to unearth hidden gems and craft visually compelling narratives has been instrumental in creating projects that are both authentic and impactful.